It’s common for cockatiels to develop nostril issues.

 While cockatiels mostly keep their noses clean and healthy by themselves, there are additional steps you can take to help your bird, such as:

 Clean Bird Cage

 Because cockatiels clean their noses out with their nails, the chance of a nasal infection increases if there’s dirt and debris in their cage.
-You don’t necessarily need to deep clean your cage every time it needs a tidy, but spot cleaning any food, feathers, and waste keeps it sanitary, preventing nasal infections.
+You don’t necessarily need to deep clean your cage every time it needs tidying, but spot-cleaning any food, feathers, and waste keeps it sanitary, preventing nasal infections.

 As described by Niles Animal Hospital, parrots with vitamin A deficiencies get taken into animal hospitals with sneezing caused by respiratory difficulties.
 In reality, vitamin A deficiencies cause excessive mucus and mouth lesions that give the impression of nasal issues.

 That being said, all birds need vitamin A in their diets for healthy nostrils.
-The following foods are an excellent source of the vitamin:
+The following foods are excellent sources of vitamins:

 You should only feed these foods to your parrot occasionally as a treat, but they’re a good way to keep your cockatiel healthy.

 As mentioned, dry air causes havoc with your cockatiel’s nose.
 Using a humidifier in your parrot’s environment helps provide the moisture it’s used to in its native habitat, preventing some of the most common respiratory problems.